frankmk/marinebon.github.io/pages/pole_to_pole.md

 author_profile: false
 ---

+**News**
+<u>MBON Pole to Pole is on the web:</u> MBON is developing a Community of Practice across the Americas to assess marine biodiversity and ecosystem change using field and space observations.
+You can follow MBON Pole to Pole progress [here](https://marinebon.github.io/p2p/index.html).

 **Background**
 In October 2017, NASA announced the winning projects for the ROSES A.50 Group on Earth Observations (GEO) Work Programme solicitation.
 The MBON Pole to Pole effort - “Laying the foundations of the Pole-to-Pole Marine Biodiversity Observation Network of the Americas” - was one of 32 funded programs.